-Pembina, KKR merge Western Canada gas infrastructure
+Pembina, KKR merge western Canada gas infrastructure

-March 1 (Reuters) - Pembina Pipeline Corp PPL.TO said on Tuesday it formed a joint venture with private equity firm KKR & Co KKR.N by combining their western Canadian natural gas processing assets and buy assets from Energy Transfer ET.N, in deals worth C$11.4 billion ($8.99 billion).
+March 1 (Reuters) - Pembina Pipeline Corp PPL.TO said on Tuesday it has agreed to form a joint venture with private equity firm KKR & Co KKR.N by combining their western Canadian natural gas processing assets, in deals worth C$11.4 billion ($8.99 billion).

+The deal gives Pembina a larger base and greater exposure to rising natural gas volumes on the Northeast British Columbia project, the company said, helping it take advantage of surging natural gas prices at a time when the industry is facing lack of transport capacity and supply disruptions.

-The joint venture will be owned 60% by Pembina and 40% by KKR's global infrastructure funds.
-Pembina will operate the new company.
+Pembina will operate the new company and own 60% of the venture while KKR's global infrastructure funds will own the rest.

 ($1 = 1.2681 Canadian dollars)